raouldevil/rubyfucoin/README.md

 ## Test for a full resolution flow

-If you want to test the full service using two servers and resolution, you will need 3 shells and then type:
+If you want to test the full service using two servers and resolution, you will need 3 shells with the home directory of this app and then type:

 ### Shell 1
 ```